LAION-AI/laion.ai/blog/reasoning_game_arena_blog_post.md

 - **Cross-Game Learning**: Some strategic insights transfer between games, while others remain game-specific
 - **Opponent Modeling**: Varying capabilities in predicting and countering opponent strategies
 - **Decision Consistency**: Different levels of adherence to strategic principles under pressure

-These findings contribute to our understanding of LLM capabilities and limitations in decision-making scenarios that parallel real-world strategic challenges.

 ## Example Results